restarian/bracket_print/docs/synopsis.md

 **Bonuses:**
 * Works in the browser, console or terminal
-* Easy to configure for custom platforms and use cases
+* Easy to configure for custom platforms and other use cases
 * Uses AMD (asynchronous module definition), syntax
 * Tested in Linux and Windows environments
 * Well commented, thoroughly unit tested and professionally engineered code